 The ONA Wellness Department has three main clusters:

 - YOUTH MENTAL HEALTH

 Under these three clusters, the ONA is currently providing, or is in the process of developing, a number of innovative Wellness programs and initiatives for the Nation.
-The various programs and services that operate to achieve the mission statement expressed above.
+These various programs and services operate to achieve the mission statement expressed above.

 Funding for the department comes from a variety of sources, such as the First Nations Health Authority (FNHA), Interior Health Authority (IHA), the Ministry for Children and Family Development (MCFD) and Indigenous and Northern Affairs Canada (INAC) and other sources.